MerosCrypto/Meros/docs/Protocol/Merit.md

 - No Block has a record with a nonce lower than the previous record for that key.
 - No Block has a record with an invalid Merkle tree hash (as described in the Consensus documentation).
 - No Block archives a Verification for an Entry when an Entry before it has yet to be mentioned in any archived Verification and isn't mentioned in a Verification archived in this Block either.
-- Every BlockHeader for a Block with no records has a 0'd out aggregate signature.
+- Every BlockHeader for a Block with no records has a zeroed out aggregate signature.
 - Every BlockHeader for a Block with records has an aggregate signature created by the following algorithm:

 ```